qunitjs/qunit/docs/api/config/collapse.md

 </tr>
 </table>

-By default, QUnit's HTML Reporter collapses consecutive failing tests showing only the details for the first failed test.
+By default, the [HTML Reporter](../../browser.md) collapses consecutive failing tests showing only the details for the first failed test.
 The other tests can be expanded manually with a single click on the test title.

 Set this option to `false` to expand the details for all failing tests.